Settled Nomad

 Can I open a local bank account in Thailand as a nomad?

-Yes — once you have Thailand's Long-Term Resident (LTR) Visa residence permit, opening a local account is generally straightforward.
-Without local residency, most major Thailand banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most Asia countries.
+Once you hold Thailand's Destination Thailand Visa (DTV) residence permit, opening a local account is generally straightforward.
+Without residency, most Thailand banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Thailand a cash or card country?

-Thailand runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Thai Baht at the start of each week to avoid repeat ATM trips.
+Thailand runs on both cash and cards.
+Cards work in larger venues; keep Thai Baht on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Thailand affect my banking setup?
+Does triggering tax residency in Thailand affect my banking?

-Tax residency in Thailand is triggered at 180 days in the relevant period.
+Tax residency in Thailand triggers at 180 days.
 180 days triggers Thai tax residency.
 From 2024, Thailand taxes all income remitted into Thailand in the same year it was earned — a significant change from prior rules.
 Foreign income kept offshore and not remitted is generally not taxed.
 Consult a Thai tax advisor if staying long-term.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad